Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, WNBA picks on Friday, October 10
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, CFB picks on Saturday, October 11

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Week 6 of the NFL schedule continues on Sunday with 12 games, including an early start when the Denver Broncos take on the New York Jets from Tottenham Hotspur Stadium in London, England.
+Sunday features a 12-game schedule as NFL Week 6 continues, including an early start when the Denver Broncos take on the New York Jets from Tottenham Hotspur Stadium in London, England.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-At 3-2, the Broncos find themselves ina tie for the AFC West lead with the Los Angeles Chargers.
-Denver is coming off a 21-17 win over the defending Super Bowl champion Philadelphia Eagles, while Dallas rolled to a 37-22 win over the Jets.
-The sports schedule on Friday also includes ALDS Game 5 action, with the Tigers battling the Mariners at 8:08 p.m.
-ET, as well as Game 4 of WNBA Finals on the docket as well.
-2025-26 NHL season and NBA preseason games to consider on the best DFS apps.
+The Broncos (3-2), who find themselves in a tie for the AFC West lead with the Los Angeles Chargers, are coming off a 21-17 win over the defending Super Bowl champion Philadelphia Eagles.
+The Jets, meanwhile, were downed 37-22 by the Dallas Cowboys.
+The sports schedule on Saturday also includes NLDS Game 5 action, with the Cubs battling the Brewers in Milwaukee at 8:08 p.m.
+ET.
+There are also 2025-26 NHL season and NBA preseason games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.